JoeyDeSmet/OplossingenOndersteunendeVragenComputerarchitectuur/docs/chapters/chapter5/README.md

 Following the `POST` and `device configuration`, the BIOS begins the `boot process`:

 - BIOS attempts to boot from the first device in the configured priority sequence.
-- If it is valid the firmwared read the `boot loader` from the `MBR boot sector` and transfers control to it.
+- If it is valid the firmware read the `boot loader` from the `MBR boot sector` and transfers control to it.
-- The BIOS firmware has completed execturtion an is no longer active.
+- The BIOS firmware has completed execution an is no longer active.
-- The `boot loader` initiates the proces of `loading` and starting the `OS`.
+- The `boot loader` initiates the process of `loading` and starting the `OS`.

 ### What are the differences between threads and processes?

 - `Threads` `share` the same `memory space` with other threads in the same process, while `processes` have their own `independent memory space`.
-- `Threads` are `lightweight` and have less overhead thhan processes, as the share the same mory space an system resources.
+- `Threads` are `lightweight` and have less overhead than processes, as the share the same memory space an system resources.
 - Threads within a process can communicate witch each other easily as they share the same memory space.
 Processes have to us `inter-process communication (IPC)` mechanisms to communicate with each other.

 #### Summary